 Nicole Smith

-How to do it: Stand with back against the wall, feet together and about a foot’s distance away from the wall.
+The Best Running Shoes: Stand with back against the wall, feet together and about a foot’s distance away from the wall.
 Hold Pilates ring in hands with arms straight out at chest height.
 Squeeze the ring in and out as you peel the spin away from the wall and roll down, reaching the ring to the floor.
 Move slowly and with control.
 Then, reverse the motion, moving slowly to roll back up.
 Arms finish at chest height.
 That’s one rep. Repeat.
 Do 10 reps.

 2. Standing Relevé